Still have questions?

 If you will be receiving compensation for your work during your stay in New Zealand, it is mandatory that you request a New Zealand Work visa.
 Travelers who submit their request through eTA may not perform any kind of work activity during their visit.

 If you belong to one of the visa waiver countries and are planning a destination wedding in New Zealand, you can do that as long as you have a marriage license, you are not already married, at least 16 years of age, and you are not a close relative to the person you intend to marry.
-Requests submitted through eTA do not allow you to extend, renew or change the purpose of your trip, so while you could get married in New Zealand, you would not be able to request residence or citizenship, nor an extension of your stay.
+Requests submitted through eTA do not allow you to extend, renew or change the purpose of your trip.

 Yes, they do.
 The process of applying for a New Zealand eTA for babies or young children is the same.
 Parents and guardians will need to complete the application form on the child's behalf.